Transfer Students

 Newly Admitted Transfer Students

-To make sure you're ready for the Fall 2025 quarter, we recommend all new incoming transfer students review the following steps to best set themselves up for success at Cal Poly.
+To make sure you're ready for the Fall 2026 semester, we recommend all new incoming transfer students review the following steps to best set themselves up for success at Cal Poly.

 Once you've review all three steps, if you have any questions, please email cafesadvising@calpoly.edu for academic advising and registration support.

-Step 1: Download your Curriculum Sheet and Flowchart
+Step 1: Download your Degree Requirements and Flowchart

-To start, you will want to download your major's curriculum sheet and flowchart from the table below.
+To start, you will want to download your major's degree requirements and transfer flowchart from the table below.

-A curriculum sheet is a document that lists all courses you will take in your degree.
+The degree requirement catalog is a document that lists all courses you will take in your degree.
 They will include major, support, and General Education courses.
-If your majors have concentrations, these courses will be listed on the second page and beyond.
+If your majors have concentrations, these courses will also be included.

-A flowchart is a document that shows the quarter-by-quarter breakdown of what is typically recommended for students to take, spread across four years.
+A flowchart is a document that shows the semester-by-semester breakdown of what is typically recommended for students to take, spread across four years.

 Step 2: Review the Registration Process